sebastian-kuebeck/encab/docs/configuration.rst

 -  ``ENCAB_CONFIG``: the encab configuration
 -  ``ENCAB_DRY_RUN``: overrides ``encab/dry_run`` in the encab
    configuration.
-0: Dry run is disbaled 1: Dry run is enabled
+0: Dry run is disabled 1: Dry run is enabled

 Contents
 ~~~~~~~~